TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-apis/tyk-dashboard-admin-api/import.md

 weight: 4
 ---

-The import API enables you to add Organizations, APIs and Policies back into a Tyk installation while retaining their base IDs so that they work together.
+The import API enables you to add *Organizations*, *APIs* and *Policies* back into a Tyk installation while retaining their base IDs so that they work together.

 {{< note success >}}
 **Note**